A final fundraiser for man who boosted ice bucket challenge

 GLOUCESTER, Mass.
-(AP) —Supportersof Pete Frates are taking one last chilly plunge for the former college baseball player whose battle with Lou Gehrig’s disease helped spreadthe ALS ice bucket challenge.
+(AP) — Hundreds of people plunged into the chilly ocean at a Massachusetts beach on Saturday to honor Peter Frates, the former college baseball player whose battle with Lou Gehrig’s disease helped spread the ALS ice bucket challenge.

-The Frates family says Saturday’s annual “Plunge for Pete” at Good Harbor Beach in Gloucester, Massachusetts, will be their last.
+About 1,000 people showed up for the final “Plunge for Pete” at Good Harbor Beach in Gloucester, and more than half of those braved the frigid waters on what would have been Frates’ 35th birthday.

 The event, in its eighth year, raised money for the Pete Frates #3 Fund, which helped pay for Frates’ medical bills.

-John Frates, Pete’s father, said the event has come “full circle,” as the first one was also held on his son’s birthday.
-“It’s aligning perfectly for this one to be the last,” he told The Gloucester Daily Times earlier this week.

-The family has accumulated roughly $500,000 in debt for their son’s medical care, John Frates said, and the final fundraiser will hopefully help close the gap.
+The family has accumulated roughly $500,000 in debt for their son’s medical care, Pete’s father, John Frates said, and the final fundraiser will hopefully help close the gap.

 The family will continue to raise money for the separate Peter Frates Family Foundation, which helps other ALS patients cover home health care costs, he said.

-Pete Frates’ wife, Julie, said she’ll participate in the plunge for the first time.

-She has raised nearly $300,000 and promises to jump into the winter waters of the North Atlantic wearing “Pete’s favorite red white and blue bikini that I wore when we met on the Fourth of July, eight years ago,” according to her Facebook fundraising page.

-Organizers say nearly 300 people have signed up to take the actual plunge.
-That exceeds the peak of 250 participants the event saw in 2014, the year the ice bucket challenge went viral and raised more than $200 million for ALS research worldwide, they say.
+The number of people who signed up to take the actual plunge far exceeded the peak of 250 participants who participated in 2014, the year the ice bucket challenge went viral and raised more than $200 million for ALS research worldwide.

 The ice bucket challenge involved pouring a bucket of ice water over one’s head and posting a video of it on social media, and then challenging others to do the same or make a donation to charity.
 Most people did both.